 Change Experts Academy

-Our First Offering will focus on transforming lives through Ethical Ketamine Treatment.
+Our First Offering will focus on saving lives through Ketamine Treatment.

-is the first offering from Change Experts Academy targeting medical professionals interested in learning about using ketamine as a medication.
-Suicidal Ideation reduction has been demonstrated with ketamine for decades.
+is the first offering from Change Experts Academy targeting medical professionals interested in learning about using ketamine beyond its application as a medication.

 FAQs